godzown82/analysis_of_us_chronic_diseases/README.md

     'Quit attempts in the past year among current smokers'], color = 'blue')
 ```

+### Dependency file cdindicatorFn.ipynb
-All of these functions and further explaination can be found in the cdindicatorFn.py file
+A dependency file entitled, "cdindicatorFn.py" was created to streamline the coding process.
+All  functions and further explaination can be found within the cdindicatorFn.py file

 ## Results: